How to Create Coupon in WooCommerce

 You can see our new coupon in the list of coupons in the Coupons page.

-Now that the coupon code is successfully created, let’s go to the store and check if the coupon actually works.
+Now that you’ve successfully created the coupon code, let’s visit the store and test if the coupon works.

 I have added a product in the cart and used the ANNIVERSARY10 coupon code on the cart page.
 As you can see, it gives 10% off which means our coupon works.